Table of Contents

 One acetyl-CoA is cleaved by HMG-CoA lyase, producing acetoacetate.

 Acetoacetate can now either be reduced to D-β-hydroxybutyrate by D-β-hydroxybutyrate dehydrogenase in a NADH+H+–dependent reaction, or undergo spontaneous decarboxylation to form acetone.

 Beta-hydroxybutyrate is the ketone body with the highest blood concentration during periods of fasting or starvation.
-Figure 1 summarizes ketogenesis reactions.
+The figure below summarizes ketogenesis reactions.